hardesh/old_website/_pages/about.md

 I'm undergraduate student from Birla Institute of Technology and Science Pilani, Goa Campus majoring in Electronics and Electrical Engineering with minor in Physics.

 I'm currently interested in Robotics, particularly aerial robotics.
-I am also interested in embedded systems and it's role in our day-to-day life.
+I am also interested in the role of embedded systems in our day-to-day life.

 I'm looking for undergraduate thesis opportunities in the field of Robotics.